-Fordham's School of Professional and Continuing Studies offers the College at 60 program for men and women who have both the time and desire to be stimulated by new ideas and new friends.
-College at 60, a nationally recognized program for over 40 years, serves as a springboard into the classroom for persons over age 60 interested in learning among a community of peers in a relaxed, intellectual environment.
+Fordham's School of Professional and Continuing Studies offers the College at 60 program for men and women who have both the time and desire to be stimulated by new ideas and engage in a dynamic community.
+College at 60, a nationally recognized program, has for over 40 years served as a springboard into the classroom for persons over age 60 interested in learning among a community of peers in a relaxed, intellectual environment.
 The program welcomes adults from many walks of life and varied educational backgrounds.
 Some are recently retired or work part time.
-Others may have left college early on to marry and raise a family, while many completed college and advanced degrees.
+Others may have left college early on to embark on life's journeys, while many completed college and advanced degrees.
 What all have in common is a strong desire to learn.

-Each semester, College at 60 provides a series of weekly, free lectures on Wednesday afternoons, usually beginning in mid-October and mid-March.
-At the end of each academic year in May, we host a Spring Gala reception for all students and faculty.
-Participation in the College at 60 also entitles you to attend campus events and to use all Fordham facilities, including libraries, computer centers, bookstores, cafeterias, and health centers at the Manhattan, Bronx, and Westchester campuses.
+College at 60 offers a periodic series of free lectures to enhance the learning experience.
+Participation in the College at 60 program also entitles you to attend campus events and to use Fordham's facilities, including libraries, computer centers, bookstores, cafeterias, and health centers at the Manhattan, Bronx, and Westchester campuses.

 The College at 60 courses are offered at the Lincoln Center campus in Manhattan during the fall and spring semesters.
-The courses are noncredit, nondegree undergraduate classes.
+The courses are noncredit, nondegree-based courses.

 Eligibility for the program is limited to adults over age 60 who have a desire to develop their intellectual interests and a capacity for college-level reading.
 Making sure that this is the right program for you is done through an introductory meeting with the program director and the completion of a brief application form.

 The tuition cost of the courses is modest and indicated in the course schedule brochure.

 Looks at various topics in the intersection of religious beliefs and traditions and broader societal issues.

 CASP 1110.
 Art of Film.
 (0 Credits)